-

 No 8: The broadening inkblot: Self-improvement for people who read newspapers (and blogs…)

-If you’re reading this, you’re probably a regular lurker around the blogosphere and the longer, cleverer articles on media websites.
+Tweet If you’re reading this, you’re probably a regular lurker around the blogosphere and the longer, cleverer articles on media websites.
 You may even go further than that and comment occasionally, “Digg”, share or “like” postings on Facebook.
-And if you’re … Continue reading
+And if … Continue reading

 Posted in Essays, Uncategorized